cevdetcancetin/mocktail/README.md

   ### 8. Limitation of Liability

   The app is provided "as is."
-The recipe and content information within Mocktail Flow is solely based on the editorial data the user accesses through the
+The recipe and content information within Mocktail is solely based on the editorial data the user accesses through the app.
-  app.
   The app does not provide medical or health advisory services.
 The ultimate responsibility for actions taken and recipes prepared based on the provided information lies entirely with the user.

-  **Mocktail Flow cannot be held responsible for any consequences — including but not limited to allergic reactions, digestive problems, medication
-  interactions, blood sugar fluctuations, or any other negative health outcomes — arising from preparing, consuming, or otherwise using the recipes and information provided in the app.**
+  **Mocktail cannot be held responsible for any consequences — including but not limited to allergic reactions, digestive problems, medication interactions, blood sugar fluctuations, or any other negative health outcomes — arising from preparing, consuming, or otherwise using the recipes and information provided in the app.**

   ### 9. Contact

   For questions about these terms of use, please contact us at:

   📧 **mocktailhelp@gmail.com**

   ---

   ## Contact Support

   📧 **mocktailhelp@gmail.com**